 What is kefir?

 Kefir is a fermented milk drink that is popular in many parts of the world.
-It’s made by adding kefir grains to milk and allowing it to ferment (here’s how to make kefir at home).
+It’s made by adding kefir grains to milk and allowing it to ferment.
 Due to the fermentation process, much of the lactose in the milk is destroyed during fermentation, meaning even lactose intolerant people (and pups) can usually have kefir.

 Kefir is an excellent source of probiotics, which are live bacteria that are beneficial for gut health.
 Probiotics are often referred to as ‘good’ or ‘friendly’ bacteria, and they help to keep the balance of microbes in the gut.
 An imbalance of gut microbes has been linked with a range of health problems, including inflammatory bowel disease, skin conditions, and allergies.